 (4) For the purposes of this section:

 (a) "E-verify" means the electronic verification of work authorization program of the Illegal Immigration Reform and Immigration Responsibility Act of 1996, P.L.
 104-208, Division C, Sec.
 403(a); 8 U.S.C.
 Sec.
-1324a; and operated by the United States Department of Homeland Security or any equivalent federal work authorization program operated by the United States Department of Homeland Security or any other designated federal agency authorized to verify the work authorization status of newly hired employees, pursuant to the immigration reform and control act of 1986, P.L.
+1324a; and operated by the United States Department of Homeland Security or any equivalent federal work authorization program operated by the United States Department of Homeland Security or any other designated federal agency authorized to verify the identity and work authorization status of newly hired employees, pursuant to the Immigration Reform and Control Act of 1986, P.L.
 99- 603.

 (b) "Public employer" means every department, agency, or instrumentality of the state or a political subdivision of the state.